pnp/sp-dev-fx-extensions/samples/jquery-field-itemorder/README.md

 # SPFx Item Order

 ## Summary
 Sample SharePoint Framework field customizer extension that enables reordering of list items through intuitive drag and drop directly in your list view.
-Demonstrates the use of jQuery and jQuery UI, custom property JSON, and PnP JS Core Batching.
+Demonstrates the use of jQuery and jQuery UI, custom property JSON, and PnPJS Batching.

 ![Reordering of List Items](./assets/spfxItemOrder-Animation.gif)